Lucca: Government

+Population

 Culture

 Lucca is the birthplace of composers Giacomo Puccini (La Bohème and Madama Butterfly), Nicolao Dorati, Francesco Geminiani, Gioseffo Guami, Luigi Boccherini, and Alfredo Catalani.
 It is also the birthplace of artist Benedetto Brandimarte.
 Since 2004, Lucca is home to IMT Lucca, a public research institution and a selective graduate school and part of the Superior Graduate Schools in Italy (Grandes écoles).

 Events

 Lucca hosts the annual Lucca Summer Festival.
 The 2006 edition featured live performances by Eric Clapton, Placebo, Massive Attack, Roger Waters, Tracy Chapman, and Santana at the Piazza Napoleone.
+For the 2025 edition, Riccardo Cocciante is scheduled to perform, while the 2026 lineup features Jamiroquai on 4 July, Alabama Shakes with special guest Matt Berninger on 7 July, Katy Perry on 19 July, and Marcus Miller with the tribute show “We Want Miles!” on 21 July.

 Lucca hosts the annual Lucca Comics and Games festival, Europe's largest festival for comics, movies, games and related subjects.